 Though it is supposed to be open and public, the LA City Budget process is relatively opaque.
-The below information is from the Mayor’s 2020-21 Proposed Budget (pages 20-23).
+The below information is from the CAO’s office who works with the Mayor’s Office to prepare and present the budget.
 We will continue to update this page with more detailed information.

-The Mayor releases a budget policy letter to define the city’s priorities for the next year.
-The Mayor sets the budget priorities and develops the budget.
+The mayor releases a budget policy letter to define the city’s priorities for the next fiscal year.
+The mayor sets the budget priorities and develops the budget.

 City Council’s Budget and Finance Committee considers the budget, holding various public hearings and hearing from a variety of city departments.
-The Budget and Finance Committee then develops recommendations to present to the general City Council for a vote.
+Their recommendations move onto full City Council meetings for approval.

-By June 1, City Council must vote to adopt or modify the Mayor’s proposed budget.
+By June 1, City Council must vote to adopt or modify the mayor’s budget.

 Between June 1 and July 1